Naked Autumn

-Naked Autumn (French: Les Mauvais Coups; /fr/) is a 1961 French psychological drama co-written and directed by François Leterrier, in his direction debut.
-It is based on Roger Vailland's novel of the same name.
-Starring Simone Signoret and Reginald Kernan, the film follows the tragic demise of a 10-year marriage.
+Naked Autumn (French: Les mauvais coups; /fr/) is a 1961 French psychological drama about the tragic demise of a 10-year marriage, based on Roger Vailland's novel of the same title.
+The film was cowritten and directed by François Leterrier in his directorial debut.
+The film stars Simone Signoret and Reginald Kernan.

 Plot

 Milan and Roberte have been married for ten years.
-Since Milan has retired from car racing following the death of his best friend, their relationship has started to deteriorate badly.
+Since Milan has retired from auto racing following the death of his best friend, their relationship has started to deteriorate badly.
 Roberte drowns her sorrows in alcohol, while Milan spends his days hunting in the countryside.
-The arrival of an attractive young schoolteacher in the village is going to shatter what remains of their fragile marriage.
+The arrival of an attractive young schoolteacher in the village threatens to shatter what remains of their fragile marriage.